 You do not have any access to the Container Registry where your function's container image is stored, so you have no way to view your available images.

-For the Java 11, Python 3.7 or 3.8, Node.js 10, and Go 1.13 runtimes, all the resources used in the build process now execute in your own user project, not the tenant project.
+For newer runtimes not mentioned above such as Java 11+, Python 3.7+, Node.js 10+, and Go 1.13+, all the resources used in the build process now execute in your own user project, not the tenant project.
 This is now the default process.